 - Protect 76 percent of the Santurbán páramo from industrial activities—a much larger percentage than originally proposed

 AIDA also supported litigation that led Colombia’s highest court to reaffirm that mining in páramos is prohibited.

 However, 24 percent of the Santurbán remains unprotected because it has not been officially designated a páramo, and Eco Oro still wants to build its mine.
 If it does, it will cause a great deal of harm to the environment and to the people of Colombia.

 What We’re Doing

-- Advocating at the International Finance Corporation (part of the World Bank Group) to assess the full social and environmental impacts of the projects it considers funding.
+- Advocating for the International Finance Corporation (part of the World Bank Group) to assess the full social and environmental impacts of the projects it considers funding.
 Thanks to a successful campaign by AIDA and our partners, the IFC withdrew its investment in the Angostura mine in December 2016.

 - Monitoring Eco Oro’s development plans to be ready to protect water coming from the páramo.